satoutahhaithem/traffic-shapping_tasks/toxiproxy_shaping/README.md

     python WebRTC_Streaming/direct_receiver.py --display
     ```

-At this point, you should see the video streaming from the sender to the receiver.

----

-## **Part 3: Applying Traffic Shaping and Measuring Performance**

-With the video streaming, you can now apply network conditions and measure the results.

-### **On the Receiver PC (`192.168.2.120`)**

-1.  **Start the Traffic Shaping Controller:**
+3.  **Start the All-in-One Test Script:**
-    Open a new terminal and run the controller script.
-This will start applying a cycle of network conditions (latency, bandwidth limits, etc.) to the video stream.
+    Finally, open one more terminal and run the all-in-one script.
+This will control the traffic shaping and measure the performance in a synchronized loop.
     ```bash
-    python toxiproxy_shaping/toxiproxy_controller.py
+    python toxiproxy_shaping/toxiproxy_all_in_one.py --sender-ip 192.168.2.169
     ```

-2.  **Start the Performance Measurement:**
-    Finally, open one more terminal and run the measurement script.
-This will collect data and generate real-time graphs showing the impact of the traffic shaping.
-    ```bash
-    python toxiproxy_shaping/toxiproxy_measurement.py --sender-ip 192.168.2.169
-    ```

-You should now see the performance graphs updating in real-time, accurately reflecting the network conditions being applied by Toxiproxy.
+You should now see the performance graphs updating in real-time, with the measured values closely matching the commanded values.